Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

     tsv = true,
   },

+	-- Placeholder SQL query
-  placeholder_sql = {
+	-- This is shown when opening the SQL window before any query is written placeholder_sql = {
 		"SELECT * FROM f LIMIT 1000;",
 		"-- Warning: Large result could slow down / crash.", "-- To query the file, use 'f' as the table name.", },

+  -- Telescope options
   telescope_opts = {
     layout_strategy = "vertical",
     layout_config = {